 Which to get

-Looking from the ratings and performance chart above, you probably think it’s quite clear that the Asus RT-AX82U is the better choice.
+Looking at the ratings and performance chart above, you probably think it’s quite clear that the Asus RT-AX82U is the better choice.
 And you’re right for the most part.
 I have no problem recommending it over the Netgear.
 It’s an all-around excellent router for gamers and home users alike.

 However, if you’re a true gamer living in the part of the world with high latency, the Netgear Nighthawk XR1000 is the only Wi-Fi 6 router, for now, that can make a big difference.
 In this case, it’s the router to get.
 That’s despite its current somewhat unfinished status, which sure will improve via firmware updates.

 Looking for other Wi-Fi solution matchups?
 Check them all out here.